nknapp/thought/test/fixtures/scenarios/with-partial-and-template/expected/README.md

 # License

-`simple-project` is published under the ISC-license.
+`eject-project` is published under the ISC-license.

 No file "LICENSE*" found